nkostic/nkostic-website-2016/README.md

-This is the source of [helloper.com](https://www.helloper.com).
-It's based on the [Kollegorna Middleman Boilerplate](https://github.com/kollegorna/middleman-boilerplate).
+This is the source of my home page [nenadkostic.com](http://nenadkostic.com).
+It's a fork of the [Per Sandströms home page project](https://github.com/persand/helloper.com).
+Same one is based on the [Kollegorna Middleman Boilerplate](https://github.com/kollegorna/middleman-boilerplate).

+This fork was configured to be built on Windows 10.

+Also Easy deployment of Middleman sites to Github Pages enabled by [middleman-gh-pages progject](https://github.com/edgecase/middleman-gh-pages).

 ## Local setup